Comparisons · Outside help choices

 6. 07vsTraining and Mentoring

 Embedded execution.
-In the seat.
+Inside the function.
 For a stretch.

 An operator who owns the function part-time.
 Six pairs: